Sigma88/Sigma-Dimensions/GameData/Sigma/Dimensions/README.txt

 # CustomSoISize (default value = 0)

-- Enabled only if set to a number >0
+- Enabled only if set to a positive number

 Affects only bodies with Sphere of Influence defined in their config file.